PowerShell/PowerShell/docs/DOCSMIGRATION.md

 # Documentation Migration

 The docs folder in this repo contains a lot of documentation about the PowerShell source code and build environment.
-It also has contained documentation about about installing and using Powershell.
+It also has contained documentation about installing and using PowerShell.
 That documentation really belongs in the [PowerShell/PowerShell-Docs](https://github.com/PowerShell/PowerShell-Docs) repo.

-We are in the process of migrating the user-focused article to the docs repo.
+We are in the process of migrating the user-focused articles to the docs repo.
 This file records which files have been migrated.

 ## 2018-05-18